RutujaPawale/Selection-And-Bubble-Sort/README.md

 Title: Implement Sorting algorithms

 Objectives:
-To understand and implement selection Sort
+To understand and implement Selection Sort
 To understand and implement Bubble Sort

 Problem Statement: